 Courses accepted for transfer credit may not meet graduation requirements in a given program or curriculum.
 Once a student is accepted into a program (or if a program change is made once the student arrives on campus), the student should request a transcript evaluation by the appropriate department chair or division dean.
-The results of the transcript evaluation will be communicated in writing to the Office of Records and Registration and the student.
+The results of the transcript evaluation will be communicated in writing to the Registrar's Office and the student.

 A transfer course in which a grade of D was earned cannot be used to replace (with a grade of T) a grade of D for a SUNY Delhi course.

 For students who complete an associate degree from Delhi and then enroll in a baccalaureate-degree program, the grade point average calculation ends upon the awarding of the associate degree.
 Those credits are then treated as transfer credits into the bachelor program and are not used in computing the grade point average for the bachelor degree. ^top

 SUNY Delhi student who will complete Delhi degree requirements by transferring credits from another institution (in absentia):